paschaldev/eloquent-google-translate/README.md

 $model->setTranslations('name', $translations);
 ```

-In the code above, we are setting translations for the `name` attribute on the model assuming the value is `Goof Morning` to 3 locales at once: French, Igbo, Yoruba.
+In the code above, we are setting translations for the `name` attribute on the model assuming the value is `Good Morning` to 3 locales at once: French, Igbo, Yoruba.

 ### Fetching Translation